chrisidkk/SpreeOS/README.md

 **Latest version is 10 1.1**

 # Requirements

-Make sure your computer meets the requirements for Windows 10 and 11 for 64 bit.
-32 bit versions are not supported.
-Minimum recommended storage for SpreeOS is 32GB.

-SpreeOS bypasses the secure boot and TPM requirement for Windows 11.
-You can use SpreeOS 11 without them.
+Make sure your device can support Windows 11.
+At least 25GB of storage is needed.

 # What does it do?
 SpreeOS gets rid of almost all the Windows and Microsoft bloat that comes in a regular Windows installation to improve performance so you can get the highest